DONGRYEOLLEE1/Paper/README.md

 All paper upload in this repository read at least a once.

-And, Some review for paper uploaded  at [here](DONGRYEOLLEE1.github.io)
+And, Some reviews for paper was uploaded where my gitblog in [here](DONGRYEOLLEE1.github.io)